Question: Do we chant ‘Amituofo’ for others only when they have passed away?

 Support-chanting is very important for guidance because the average dying person’s mind is usually weak, confused, fearful, distracted and with much worldly attachments.
 Beyond last-minute support-chanting, before one reaches the dying stage, when one is still well and alive, regular practice of mindfulness of Amituofo should be encouraged too, so as to be better prepared for practising likewise when dying.
 This is also very important as it cannot be assumed that everyone will have the good karma of having support-chanting being available.
 If so, one would then be one’s own support, in connecting to Amituofo.
 As death might come suddenly too, it is safest to be self-skilled.

-Q: If someone dying is groaning in great pain, how can we urge the person to recite ‘Amituofo’?
+Question: If someone dying is groaning in great pain, how can we urge the person to recite ‘Amituofo’?

 Right Aspiration When Severely Sick